Lumavate-Team/documentation/docs/1-development.rst

       .. figure:: ../images/directfield.PNG
          :align: center
          :width: 500px
-         :alt: Image of the Direct Includes edit section from the component-set Add Version page.
+         :alt: Image of the Direct Includes edit section from the component set Add Version page.

-         The component-set Add Version page allows users to add direct includes using the Direct Include edit section.
+         The component set Add Version page allows users to add direct includes using the Direct Include edit section.

       a.
 Click the + add_circle_outline button by the Direct Includes header.
 This will create a new direct include variable field.